 raking in the cash and telling all breeds to crop.

-procedure is necessary to the preservation of breed type and/or function in some
+procedure is necessary to the preservation of breed type and/or function.
+You will also

 (done before pain receptors are fully developed) and ear cropping (done under